 The VM option will build your game and use interpreted code within a special YoYo Runner.
 The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode (when using YYC the debugger will not start).
 The YYC target however, gives a much greater optimisation (and corresponding performance boost) especially with logic-heavy games, but large projects can take some time to compile.

-To compile your game using either the VM or YYC however, you will first need to set up your Devices so that GameMaker Studio 2 can communicate with your Mac machine.
+To compile your game using either the VM or YYC, however, you will need to make sure that your PC or Mac is correctly set up.
+PC users will have the additional step of setting up Device Manager so that GameMaker Studio 2 can communicate correctly with the Mac build machine.

 NOTE: GameMaker Studio 2 requires a physical Mac computer to be able to test or compile your projects, and although you can run macOS in a virtual machine, this is not supported and you should own a mac computer before targeting it with your games.